 - The budget is not normally disclosed to external parties.

 Budgeting allows you to chart your organization’s path and assist your management team with strategic business planning.
-The process results in a clearly defined plan that’s reflective of your company’s financial and operational goals.
+There's many different types of budgeting processes, from incremental to annual budgeting.
+No matter the method you choose, the process results in a clearly defined plan that’s reflective of your company’s financial and operational goals.
 Typically prepared annually, budgets provide important guidance regarding what your business can expect to accomplish that year.

 Budgeting also has plenty of other benefits, including: